7 Stellar Habits Of Super Successful Veterinarians

 As Dr. Weinstein noted, “I tend to listen to books or podcasts on the way to work so that I'm picking up information whenever I can, and I would do the same thing at the gym when I go and work out or any other time that I can tune into something.
 It is trying to use time effectively and efficiently as much as I can.”

-Dr. Heather Loenser - Senior Veterinary Officer at the American Animal Hospital Association (AAHA) - told us that she also listens to podcasts during her 8 to 9-mile runs with her dog, Calvin.
+Dr. Heather Loenser - formerly the Senior Veterinary Officer at the American Animal Hospital Association (AAHA) - told us that she also listens to podcasts during her 8 to 9-mile runs with her dog, Calvin.
 It’s not always veterinary information, however, as Loenser noted she is addicted to anything put out by self-help guru Brene Brown.
 “I'm focusing a lot on books, authors, and resources that help me be a stronger and healthier person,” she noted during her webinar episode.

 6. Make Exercise a Priority